 Art Car Wranglers

 A subteam of Burn Safety, Art Car Wranglers are bike-mobile Rangers that set and maintain a safe perimeter for all art cars attending major burn events.
 The essential elements of every Wrangler are great situational awareness, a willingness to actively engage participants, and an ability to be Ranger-calm and creative in the midst of real chaos.
 The Art Car Wranglers are managed by Rooster.
 Contact: [email protected].

 The Command Cadre is comprised of Officers of the Day (OODs), Ranger Shift Leads (RSLs), Operators, Troubleshooters, and RSCIs.
 These teams are responsible for the smooth running of on-shift operations and supporting Rangers in the field.
 The Shift Command Team is managed by the Command Cadre, that works year-round to develop and implement policies in an iterative process involving the Cadre, the Ops Team, and the Council.
-The 2020 Command Cadre is Beast, Crow, Easy E, Foofurr, Judas, Librarian, and Stegosaur.
+The 2020 Command Cadre is Beast, Crow, Easy E, Foofurr, Judas (not pictured), Librarian, and Stegosaur.
 Contact [email protected]